Welcome to our last week! Over our time together you have learnt many key skills and this week we are going to bring

 We need to gently pause and consider WHY... why are you capturing these moments?
 Why have you invested time in learning these skills?
 Why is it important to you that these days are recorded?

-If you're a dad doing this course, ask yourself why is it important to mama to have these moments documented?
+Ask yourself why is it important to you to have these moments documented?

 When we photograph with intention, our photographs will have feeling.